 Thank you for writing with your concern.
 Of course all lives matter.
 Central to Unitarian Universalism is the affirmation of the inherent worth and dignity of every person.
 Sadly, our society has a long history of treating some people as less valuable than others.
 Study after study has confirmed that in equivalent situations, African Americans and Latinos are treated with deadly force far more often than White people, and authorities held less accountable.
 Unfortunately, racial bias continues to exist even when it is no longer conscious—this too is confirmed by multiple studies.
 A lack of accountability in the use of force combined with unconscious bias is too often a deadly combination – and one that could place police officers, as well as the public, in great danger.

-To say that Black lives matter is not to say that other lives do not; indeed, it is quite the reverse—it is to recognize that all lives do matter, and to acknowledge that African Americans are often targeted unfairly (witness the number of African Americans accosted daily for no reason other than walking through a White neighborhood—including some, like young Trayvon Martin, who lost their lives) and that our society is not yet so advanced as to have become truly color blind.
+To say that Black lives matter is not to say that other lives do not; indeed, it is quite the reverse—it is to recognize that all lives do matter, and to acknowledge that African Americans are often targeted unfairly (witness the number of African Americans accosted daily for no reason other than walking through their neighborhood—including some, like young Trayvon Martin, who lost their lives) and that our society is not yet so advanced as to have become truly color blind.
 This means that many people of goodwill face the hard task of recognizing that these societal ills continue to exist, and that White privilege continues to exist, even though we wish it didn’t and would not have asked for it.
 I certainly agree that no loving God would judge anyone by skin color.

 As a White man, I have never been followed by security in a department store, or been stopped by police for driving through a neighborhood in which I didn’t live.
 My African American friends have, almost to a person, had these experiences.
 Some have been through incidents that were far worse.
 I owe it to the ideal that we share, the ideal that all lives matter, to take their experiences seriously and listen to what they are saying.
 To deny the truth of these experiences because they make me uncomfortable would be to place my comfort above the safety of others, and I cannot do that.